TikTok is an app popular with children that’s used for creating and sharing short videos.

 More teens are on this app than all of Facebook.

 According to reports, TikTok has 1 billion active users in 155 countries.
-Approximately 60 percent of TikTok’s audience is between 16 and 24.
-Internet experts warn of the controversial app: “There’s no question an app like this is a magnet for paedophiles.” (source)
+Sixty percent of TikTok’s audience is between 16 and 24, and experts warn, “There’s no question this is a magnet for paedophiles.” (source)

 Updated July 8, 2020: US Officials Warn Americans Against Using TikTok

-Sen. Josh Hawley discusses Tik Tok ultimately being controlled by China and what that means for American users and their data in the Senate Subcommittee Hearing.
+Sen. Josh Hawley discusses what this means for American users (our data as well as our children) in the Senate Subcommittee Hearing.
 11/5/19

 TikTok has agreed to pay $5.7 million to settle charges that it illegally gathered personal information on US children under 13.